R/jam-curate-to-df.R

 is used to make unique names for each row.

-called on colnames, for example
+function called on colnames, for example

-applies upper-case to the first character
+jamba::ucfirst() applies upper-case to the first character

 in each colname.
-When colname_hook=NULL
+When colname_hook=NULL then no changes

 are made.

-string passed to jamba::pasteByRow()
+character string passed to jamba::pasteByRow() when

 concatenating columns to create a unique identifier for each row.

-string indicating how the output
+character string indicating how the output

-row order should be defined.
+data.frame row order should be defined.
 Note that the output

-will only include entries in x
+will only include entries in x that were found in the

-curation df
+curation df.

-: output follows the order of matching rows in df
+"df": output follows the order of matching rows in df

-: output follows the order of matching x
+"x": output follows the order of matching x values

-with number of rows equal to the length of input,
+data.frame with number of rows equal to the length of input,

 Note that the row order of the output will match the

-curation df
+curation df input.

-The purpose of sorting by curation df
+The purpose of sorting by curation df is so this data can define

 the order of factors used in downstream statistical contrasts.